MonashDataFluency/data-fluency-website/content/workshops/intro_to_command_line/_index.md

 #### Unix  environment
-* This course will use a Jupyter Notebook to enable users to log into a central unix machine.
+* This course will use a Jupyter Notebook.
 This way users can use a Web page GUI to get a terminal session open.

 #### Shared Notepad